Electrical resistivity and conductivity: Ideal case

 In an ideal case, cross-section and physical composition of the examined material are uniform across the sample, and the electric field and current density are both parallel and constant everywhere.
 Many resistors and conductors do in fact have a uniform cross section with a uniform flow of electric current, and are made of a single material, so that this is a good model.
 (See the adjacent diagram.)
-When this is the case, the electrical resistivity ρ (Greek: rho) can be calculated by:
+When this is the case, the resistance of the conductor is directly proportional to its length and inversely proportional to its cross-sectional area, where the electrical resistivity ρ (Greek: rho) is the constant of proportionality.
+This is written as: